Hammed Animashaun

+Hammed Animashaun (born 6 May 1991) is a British actor and writer.
+He is best known for his roles as Kay in the BBC One comedy Black Ops (2023–present), Loial in Prime Video's fantasy series The Wheel of Time (2021–2025), and as one of the main cast members in the Sky One sketch comedy series Saturday Night Live UK (2026–present).
+For Black Ops, he won Best Male Comedy Performance at the 2024 Royal Television Society Programme Awards.

 Early life

-Animashaun was born into a Nigerian family in Whitechapel in London.
+Animashaun was born to Nigerian parents of Yoruba origin in Whitechapel, London.
 His father was a bus driver and his mother a voluntary worker.
+Hammed Animashaun is 1m 91 cm (6 ft 3 in).
 He had a growth spurt in college and one summer grew five inches.
-His younger brother is 2m 6cm (6 ft 9”).
-Hammed Animashaun is 1m 91cm (6 ft 3”).
+His younger brother is 2m 6 cm (6 ft 9 in).
 He was encouraged by his school drama teacher to join the Half Moon Children's Theatre in London's Limehouse.
 He studied philosophy with drama at university but dropped out when offered theatre roles.

 Career

 Stage

 He received second prize in the 2021 Ian Charleson Awards which recognise actors under the age of 30 in classical roles, for his role as Bottom in A Midsummer Night's Dream at the Bridge Theatre.
 He also won Best Supporting Actor at the WhatsOnStage Awards for the same production.
 Other stage roles have included "Master Harold"...and the Boys, Athol Fugard's drama set in apartheid South Africa, one of the Ugly Sisters in Cinderella at the Lyric Hammersmith, The Producers at the Manchester Royal Exchange, the original production of the Barber Shop Chronicles, Rufus Norris's staging of The Threepenny Opera at the National and Michael Longhurst's revival of Amadeus.